-I write a mixture of recipes and reported stories for HuffPost, The Kitchn, Glamour, Women's Health, Outside, Eating Well, Well+Good, Kroger, and more.
-I cover a pretty broad range of topics, but these days I’m especially interested in writing about intuitive eating and anti-diet culture.
+As a food journalist and recipe developer, I write a mixture of service-oriented and reported stories for national outlets and brands including The Kitchn, Bon Appétit, Outside, Self, Glamour, Women's Health, Eating Well, Kroger, and more.
+I cover a broad range of topics, from simple recipes and cooking advice, to anti-diet culture and food access issues.
 You can read about my food philosophy (and journey towards it) in an essay I wrote for Bon Appétit’s Healthyish: Yes, I'm In School for Nutrition.
 No, I Don't Want to Hear About Your Diet.

-Although I’ve been a food professional for five years, my path hasn’t exactly been straight and narrow.
-After a pretty typical college experience, I made the leap and went to culinary school.
-I spent two years working as a restaurant cook in New York City.
-(Because I know you’re curious: It was incredible, but didn’t feel very sustainable.)
-From there, I transitioned to food media and took an editor job at BuzzFeed’s then-new food vertical.
+Although I’ve worked in food for a decade, my path hasn’t exactly been straight and narrow.
+After a typical college experience, I switched gears and enrolled in culinary school, then spent two years working as a restaurant cook in New York City.
+(Because I know you’re curious: It was exhilarating, but didn’t feel very sustainable.)
+From there, I transitioned to food media and took an editorial job at BuzzFeed’s then-new food vertical.
 Slowly, I became more interested in healthy eating and what that actually looks like for most people—cue my jump to SELF, where I was the features editor and focused mostly on food.

-Now, I’m working towards my master’s in public health and my registered dietitian certification at the University of North Carolina at Chapel Hill.
+Now, I’m working towards a master’s in public health and a registered dietitian certification at the University of North Carolina at Chapel Hill.